Xing-CHEN18/Xing-CHEN18.github.io/about.md

 * 2023.06 &nbsp; Our work of "Experimental demonstration of a skyrmion-enhanced strain-mediated physical reservoir computing system" was published in [Nature communications](https://www.nature.com/articles/s41467-023-39207-9)!

 * 2022.11 &nbsp; I gave an oral presentation at IEEE MMM conference in Minneapolis, USA.
-My talk was also selected as [**Best student presentation award**](https://2023.magnetism.org/awards/presentations-awards)!
+My talk was also selected as a finalist for the [**Best student presentation award**](https://2023.magnetism.org/awards/presentations-awards)!

 * 2022.09 &nbsp; I started my six-months internship as a research scientist at AI lab of Huawei Technology in Beijing, China.